-Each year, household fires cause more than 4,000 Americans deaths and more than 25,000 injuries.
+Each year, household fires cause almost 4,000 Americans deaths and more than 25,000 injuries.
 Many residential fire-related deaths remain preventable through planning and proper response.

 As a coastal state, Georgia is particularly at risk for hurricanes.
 Storms that form in the southern Atlantic Ocean, Caribbean Sea and Gulf of Mexico have the potential to affect our state.
 Every resident should plan what to do in the event of an evacuation.

 An influenza pandemic occurs when a new influenza virus emerges for which there is little or no immunity in the human population.
 The virus begins to cause serious illness and then spreads easily person-to-person worldwide.

 Public Health disasters can strike at any time.
 Chemical threats.
 Biological threats.
 Ebola.
 Learn how to plan, prepare and stay informed to help protect yourself and your family.